Version 3.12.0

 The GM finding out what a PC does often takes the form of the direct question "What do you do?" asked to a player or a group of players, but it doesn't have to be phrased like that.
 As long as the GM finds out what a PC does, it doesn't matter what phrasing (if any) the GM uses.

-If a player is overwhelmed by the amount of freedom their character has and struggles to decide what they do, the GM can help by suggesting a few possible actions that the player can choose from.
+If a player is overwhelmed by the amount of freedom their character has and struggles to decide what they do, the GM can help by giving them two or three options to choose from and making it clear that they can do something else if they want to.
+Relatedly, if the player is stuck trying to determine the best choice, the GM can help by making it clear what the likely outcomes of each choice will be.

 The spotlight is a metaphor for whichever player gets to act at the moment.
 One of the GM's jobs is to move the spotlight from person to person, making sure that everybody gets a reasonable amount of time to act before moving the spotlight to somebody else.
 This is not the same thing as traditional gameplay turns; it's more like taking turns in a conversation.
-Players can go in any order and can jump into the situation whenever they wish to, as long as the fictional situation supports it and it wouldn't be rude to any of the other players.
+Players can go in any order and can jump into the situation whenever they wish to, as long as the fictional situation supports it and it wouldn't be rude to anybody else.

 When the GM moves the spotlight onto a player the GM should resolve that player's actions and situation up to a satisfactory point, then move the spotlight to someone else.
 This may take a single action or several actions (or even longer, if the situation calls for it).
 The GM can move the spotlight at any time, even if it would leave the player on a cliffhanger.
 There's no exact rule for how long the spotlight should stay on one player, but the goal is for every player to feel like they got a fair and satisfactory amount of time to contribute to the game.